 - SKYCITY, strategically located between HKIA's passenger terminals and the HKP Island of the HZMB, will be one of the largest commercial projects in Hong Kong comprising retail, dining, hotels, entertainment facilities and offices, spread over about 350,000 square metres of floor space.
 The first stage of SKYCITY development projects will be completed in phases between 2021 and 2027. - Automated car parks will be built on the HKP Island of the HZMB to enable self-drive visitors from Guangdong and Macao to drive via the HZMB and fly out from the HKIA or visit Hong Kong to park cars there. - Take forward the Airport City Link project connecting the SKYCITY and the HKP Island by constructing a bridge system and by applying autonomous transportation system to strengthen the overall transportation network and capacity, thereby connecting the SKYCITY, the HZMB HKP and the HKIA as one.
-As the next step, the Airport City Link project's autonomous transportation system will be extended to Tung Chung Town Centre, providing a comprehensive and environment-friendly transport link connecting the Tung Chung Town Centre, the Airport Island and the HKBCF Island. - The Hong Kong International Aviation Academy campus and student dorms will be built on the HKP Island to strengthen talent training and attract more Hong Kong youth to the aviation industry. - Land will also be reserved on the HKP Island for the development of air cargo logistics and related supporting facilities for the airport community.
+Next, the Airport City Link project's autonomous transportation system will be extended to Tung Chung Town Centre, providing a comprehensive and environment-friendly transport link connecting the Tung Chung Town Centre, Airport Island and HKP Island. - The Hong Kong International Aviation Academy campus and student dorms will be built on the HKP Island to strengthen talent training and attract more Hong Kong youth to the aviation industry. - Land will also be reserved on the HKP Island for the development of air cargo logistics and related supporting facilities for the airport community. - The AAHK, which is planning to construct a new aviation business park on the Airport Island, is exploring with Zhuhai authorities the feasibility of building an aviation industrial park in Zhuhai, to promote the aviation industry in the two places through cross-boundary cooperation.